 Death Valley National Park, California/Nevada

 Death Valley National Park shares land in Nevada and California.
 Visitors come to see the salt flats, view the badlands at Zabriskie Point, hike, and explore the backcountry wilderness.
 However, be very careful when visiting and exploring all of the amazing things to do in Death Valley.
 As the hottest and driest national park, temperatures in the summer can range high above 120 degrees.
-Bring enough water for everyone with you, and pay attention to any road closures or alerts.
+This is one of the warmest places to visit in the USA!
+So bring enough water for everyone with you and pay attention to any road closures or alerts.

 Lake Havasu City, Arizona